 It was fitting that he passed in the home he put so much into and loved so very much.
 His faith in God was strong, and the family is grateful that he is in a much grander home now, surrounded by family and friends who preceeded him.
 We also expect there’s probably a poem to be written up there, and as grand as it is, a handyman project or two that needs attending.

 He was a member of the First Baptist Church of Unadilla for many years.
 In lieu of flowers, please make donations to the First Baptist Church of Unadilla, 911 Cherry Street, Unadilla, Georgia 31091, Pruitt Health Hospice, 708 East 16th Avenue, Cordele, Georgia 31015 (PruittCares.org) or the charity of your choice.

 The family also would like to extend a special thanks to Nelda Harrell and the caregivers from Pruitt Health Hospice for all their help and encouragement in Big Frank’s time of need.

 A graveside service for immediate family only will be held at 3 PM Monday, April 13 in Walnut Cemetery with Rev. Keith Rustin officiating.
 The service will be live-streamed on the funeral home Facebook page.

 The family will host a drive-thru visitation 5 - 7 PM Monday, April 13 at their residence, 2540 Sugar Hill Road.
 Please enter the driveway from Ransom Road.
 You will be able to register, receive a memorial folder from the service and acknowledge the family from your vehicle before exiting onto Sugar Hill Road.

 Brannen-NeSmith Funeral Home of Unadilla has charge of arrangements.

-To plant a tree in memory of Frank B. Giles, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Frank B. Giles, please visit our floral store.